luishwoliveira2016/tutoriais/metasploit.md

 ![This is a alt text.](/images/search.png "Abrir o console Metasploit.")

-3. Selecione o auxiliar desejado, utilizando o comando 'use' + o nome do auxiliar ou o seu código
+3. Selecione o auxiliar desejado, utilizando o comando `use` + o nome do auxiliar ou o seu código

 ![This is a alt text.](/images/use.png "Comando use + nome do módulo.")